github/objective-c-style-guide/README.md

 ## Expressions

  * Don't access an ivar unless you're in `-init`, `-dealloc` or a custom accessor.
- * Use dot-syntax when invoking idempotent methods, including setters and class methods (like `NSFileManager.defaultManager`).
  * Use object literals, boxed expressions, and subscripting over the older, grosser alternatives.
  * Comparisons should be explicit for everything except `BOOL`s.
  * Prefer positive comparisons to negative.